pycom/pycom-documentation/content/updatefirmware/ltemodem.md

 Please note that the `updater.elf` file is only around 300K so you can also store it inside the flash file system of the module.
 The firmware dup files will NOT fit into the available `/flash` file system on the module, so you either need to use an SD card or upload it directly from your computer.

-{{% hint style="info" %}}
- To upgrade from the previous CAT-M1 firmware 38638 you can simply upload the upgdiff_38638-to-39529.dup file (452K) from the CATM1-39529.zip archive into the /flash directory on your module and run:
+>To upgrade from the previous CAT-M1 firmware 38638 you can simply upload the upgdiff_38638-to-39529.dup file (452K) from the CATM1-39529.zip archive into the /flash directory on your module and run:
 ```python
 import sqnsupgrade
 sqnsupgrade.run('upgdiff_38638-to-39529.dup')
 ```
 If you are updating the Sequans firmware on your module for the first time, please use instead the file upgdiff_33080-to-39529.dup (1.2M) from the same archive.
 Similar upgrade packages are available for the NB-IoT firmwares.
-{{% /hint %}}

 ## Via SD card